tony-kuo/eagle/README.md

 --listonly  print classified read list only (stdout) without processing BAM files

 --readlist  read from classified read list instead of EAGLE outputs, perhaps from a previous run or a merged file, and process BAM files.

-*old Python version*

-I recommend using the C implementation as it is much faster, but the legacy Python implementation has been left in the repository [compatible with 2\.7\.\*, 3\.\*] with ABI level C functions via CFFI.
-I can't promise this will be kept updated.

-**Requires**: pysam, cffi, numpy

-Usage: `python eagle.py -v variants.vcf -a alignment.bam -r reference.fasta > output.tab`